Jesper Falck

-Jesper Falck (born 4 December 1970) is a retired Danish professional football player and current manager of RB1906, the reserves team of FC Roskilde.
+Jesper Falck (born 4 December 1970) is a Danish retired professional football player and current manager of RB1906, the reserves team of FC Roskilde.
 Born in Copenhagen, Denmark, he played as a midfielder for a number of Danish clubs, as well as Austrian club SC Bregenz.
 In Denmark, Falck played for FC Roskilde, Lyngby FC, Akademisk Boldklub (AB), Herfølge BK, and B.93, winning the 1999 Danish Cup with AB.
 From 1994 to 2004, Falck played a combined 226 games and scored 35 goals in the Danish Superliga championship for Lyngby, AB, and Herfølge.

 Falck was part of the Herfølge squad that won the 1999–2000 Danish Superliga.